German

 Aspects of political life in the German-speaking world: Germany and the European Union, Politics and youth, German re-unification and its consequences.

-Students require a Grade 5 or above at GCSE German, or substantial experience of speaking the language either at home or while living abroad.
+Grade 5 or above in GCSE German or substantial experience of speaking the language either at home or while living abroad.

 Paper 1: Listening, Reading and Translation